New Start-up Companies Pay Lower Tax

 Tax Residence of Company

-For the purpose of taxation, a company is deemed resident in Singapore if the control and management of its business are exercised in Singapore.
+For the purpose of filing corporation tax in Singapore, a company is deemed resident in Singapore if the control and management of its business are exercised in Singapore.

 A Singapore branch of a foreign company is deemed as non-resident since the control and management are vested with an overseas parent company.

 Though the basis of taxation of a resident and non-resident company is the same, the resident companies enjoy certain privileged treatment in the form of exemptions, incentives and benefits.